madhurima-vanga/Ecommerce-Customer-Clustering/README.md

+**Clustering based on survey data of a running footwear & apparel company**

 **Objective**: To group the customers of a running footwear & apparel company based on the inputs collected through a survey